luca-nik/luca-nik/README.md

 # Hi there 👋

-I'm Luca — a Research Scientist at [CryptoEconLab](https://cryptoeconlab.com/)
+I'm Luca: Research Scientist at [CryptoEconLab](https://cryptoeconlab.com/)

 I hold a PhD in Theoretical & Computational Chemistry and a background in Engineering Physics.